CloudChi/FX-Framework/Script_Folders_Module.md

 - Config
   - Can contain logic
+  - Call scripts in Public, Protected, or Dependencies subfolders
   - Can contain consumer-coded sub-Modules
     - One of the few subfolders that can contain Modules
   - Can be modified by consumers (not just original developer)